SenseNet/docs.sensenet.com/content/concepts/basics/03-content-relations.md

 Set a permission on a container item on a higher level (e.g. a document library or a workspace), and it will be inherited by its children.
 This way you do not have to set permissions on every subfolder or document, because all content inherits permissions from their parent.

 ## Settings inheritance
 In sensenet, settings are stored as content in the content repository, so you can advantage of the tree structure in the case of settings as well.
 Let's have watermark settings as an example.
 It is possible to set a watermark globally for each and every preview image.
-In addition to that, you can define different watermarks for different workspaces (which will then overwrite global settings), or even set watermark to a specific doclib.
+In addition to that, you can define different watermarks for different workspaces (which will then overwrite global settings), or even set watermark to a specific document library.

 > [Learn more about settings](/concepts/basics/07-settings)

 ## Content type inheritance
 Content types are defined in a type hierarchy.
 A content type may be inherited from another type, automatically inheriting its fields and the underlying business logic (handler).

 > [Learn more about content tree and inheritance](/concepts/basics/02-content-tree)